Efficient Techniques for Low-Rank Tensor Approximation and Applications in Robust Object Detection: Experimental Results

+The stages \eqref{Step1} and \eqref{Step2} are repeated until a specified approximation error bound is satisfied or a maximum number of iterations (80) is reached.
+The first stage is computationally expensive, so we employ our proposed single-pass approaches to compute a low-rank tensor approximation.
+Specifically, we use the proposed randomized single-pass algorithms.
+To further improve image recovery after the second stage \eqref{Step2}, we apply a Gaussian filter (using the MATLAB function \texttt{imgaussfilt}).

+Five images are considered: ``Peppers'', ``Airplane'', ``Kodim01'', ``Kodim02'', and ``Kodim03''.
+The first two images are of size $256\times 256\times 3$, while the remaining three are of size $512 \times 768 \times 3$.
+The images are up-sampled four times along both the $x$- and $y$-axes, and a tubal rank of $R=60$ is used for all images.

-The simulation results are reported in Table \ref{tab:images}, and two reconstructed images are shown in Figure \ref{test}.
-From the results of Table \ref{tab:images}, we see that the proposed randomized fixed-precision algorithms provide similar recovered images in much less computing time compared to the deterministic one (truncated T-SVD).
-This shows the advantage of the proposed randomized single-pass algorithms algorithms in the image super-resolution task.
+The simulation results are reported in Table~\ref{tab:images}, and two reconstructed images are shown in Figure~\ref{test}.
+From Table~\ref{tab:images}, we observe that the proposed randomized fixed-precision algorithms produce recovered images comparable to those of the deterministic method (truncated T-SVD) but with significantly less computational time.
+This demonstrates the advantage of the proposed randomized single-pass algorithms for image super-resolution.